poldy/OpenCOMAL/README.md

 methods for improving the quality of old projects (similar to the [ntpsec](https://www.ntpsec.org/) project, although I am still some way behind them).
 OpenComal is a nice size to run experiments on.
-One of the things about the COMAL language itself is that it has a vendor-neutral standard with several implementions.
+One of the nice things about the COMAL language itself is that it has a vendor-neutral standard with several implementions.
 Lately I've also been trying to bring OpenComal closer to compliance with those standards:
 * [COMAL Kernel spec](http://datamuseum.dk/wiki/COMAL/standardization#TeleNova.2C_Nyn.C3.A4shamn.2C_Sweden._March_13_to_16.2C_1985)
 * [Common COMAL](https://computerarchive.org/files/computer/newsletters/comal-today/COMAL_Today_Issue_24.pdf), pages 21-46
 * [The "STANDARD" package](https://computerarchive.org/files/computer/newsletters/comal-today/COMAL_Today_Issue_27.pdf), pages 47-52

+One regression is that I removed support for platforms that I don't build and test, MS-DOS and Win32.
+I'd love to get a pull request re-enabling these.
+The last version containing the needed files is tagged as `last_dos_w32_version`.

 ### Does Jos Visser, the original author, endorse this fork?